docker/docs/docker-cloud/cloud-swarm/create-cloud-swarm-aws.md

     >**Tip:** For Docker Cloud, use all lower case letters for swarm names.
 No spaces, capitalized letters, or special characters other than `.`, `_`, or `-` are allowed.
 AWS does not accept underscores in the name `_`.

-4. Select Amazon Web Services as the service provider, select a channel (`Stable` or `Edge`) from the drop-down menu, and provide an App name.
+4. Select Amazon Web Services as the service provider and select a channel (`Stable` or `Edge`) from the drop-down menu.

     You can learn more about **stable** and **edge** channels in the [Install Docker overview](https://docs.docker.com/engine/installation/) and the [Docker CE Edge](https://docs.docker.com/edge/) topics.